echeran/smile-of-murugan/webbook/chapter03.md

 considered nowadays, though in the earlier editions of the *Encyclo-* *paedia Britannica* or in the writings of the French scholar Julien Vinson this was the accepted dating.
-However, neither Vinson nor 1 The identity of these two Nakkīrars is still a disputed question.
+However, neither Vinson nor

+[^nakkirars]: The identity of these two Nakkīrars is still a disputed question.
 To be precise, there are actually more Nakkīrars than two in Tamil writing.
 Many bards bore the name of Kirar (e.g. Kuṭṭuvaṉ Kīraṇār, Maturai Nakkīrar, Viļankīraṇār).
 Of the better known Nakkīrars, there may be three or four: